Shanduur/knowledg-base/Git Workflows.md

 ## GitHub Flow

-*Also known as Trunk Based Developement*

 - **Infinite lifetime branches:**
-	-   `main`  / `trunk` - this branch contains production code.
+	-   `main` - this branch contains production code.
 All development code is merged into `main` in sometime.
 - **Limited lifetime branches:**
 	-   `*` - feature branches are used to develop new features for the upcoming releases.
 Must branch off from `main` and must merge into `main`.